Statistics-Friendly Confidentiality Protection for Establishment Data, with Applications to the QCEW: Experiments

 \section{Experiments}

 We evaluate our proposed methods on real and synthetic data.
-The real dataset is a historical QCEW dataset (the state, year, and quarter cannot be disclosed for legal and policy reasons).
-We generated synthetic data by combining publicly available data sources \cite{rawcbp,rawqwi,imputecbpdata} with statistical techniques like imputation; the details of this process can be found in \shortlong{the full version \cite{gedp_arxiv}}{Appendix \ref{app:synthetic}}. \textbf{The synthetic data will be made available during publication}.
+The real dataset is a historical QCEW dataset which we used via a cooperative agreement with the BLS.
+The state, year, and quarter cannot be disclosed for legal and policy reasons.
+We generated synthetic data by combining publicly available data sources \cite{rawcbp,rawqwi,imputecbpdata} with statistical techniques like imputation; the details of this process can be found in Appendix \ref{app:synthetic}.
+The synthetic data, the code to generate it, and the code to evaluate it can be found online \citep{githubRep}.
 In both datasets, the public attributes of an establishment are its NAICS code and county, while the 4 private attributes are the employment counts for the first, second and third months in the quarter, and the total wages paid during the quarter.
 The neighbor function for \gedp is set to $\neighfun=\sqroot$.
 We compare the accuracy of (1) privacy-preserving microdata generated from queries entirely answered by the \sqrtmech (i.e., \neighmech with $\neighfun=\sqroot$) combined with Theorem \ref{thm:unbiased}, followed by conversion into microdata to (2) privacy-preserving microdata generated from queries answered by the \pncmech (except for the identity query, which must be answered by the \sqrtmech, as explained in Section \ref{subsec:pnc}).